Study overview of Creative Technology

 Do personal circumstances such as illness or problems interfere with your study performance?
 Student Affairs Coaching & Counselling (SACC) is there to support you.

-As a student you can also always contact a Study Advisor.
-Study Advisors know all about your study programme and can guide you through your academic career.
-You can also contact your Study Advisor for advice and guidance on how to tackle your studies, study planning, the choice of subjects and your study progress.
-Private matters affecting your studies, such as motivation, doubts and falling behind due to personal circumstances, can also be shared with as Study Advisor.
-For example, in some situations, you might want to discuss with your Study Advisor whether you need extra help from a UT psychologist or a student counsellor from Student Affairs Coaching & Counselling (SACC).
+As a student, you can always contact a Study Adviser.
+Study Advisers know all about your study programme and can guide you through your academic career.
+You can also contact your Study Adviser for advice and guidance on how to tackle your studies, study planning, the choice of subjects and your study progress.
+Private matters affecting your studies, such as motivation, doubts and falling behind due to personal circumstances, can also be shared with as Study Adviser.
+For example, in some situations, you might want to discuss with your Study Adviser whether you need extra help from a UT psychologist or a student counsellor from Student Affairs Coaching & Counselling (SACC).

 Chat offline (info)